 - Agree to the terms and click Run Activation.

 The moment your activation has been confirmed as sent you’ll see records begin to update in Braze.
-Your Profiles won’t be fully updated in Braze until after you receive a confirmation email from Lexer advising that your activation has completed.
+Your Profiles won’t be fully updated in Braze until after you receive a confirmation email from Lexer advising that your activation is complete.

 Once you receive our email confirmation, you can now use these profiles as an audience in Braze!